 The machine learning framework is suitable for major deep learning networks like CNNs, long short-term memory, long-term recurrent convolutional networks, and fully connected neural networks.
 It stores data in the form of blobs.
 Also, the properties of the blob define how the information gets stored across various neural network layers.
 Caffe is most suitable for mobile devices and computationally constrained platforms.

 Amazon ML is a comprehensive service that uses a set of products consisting of algorithms and mathematical models for developing predictive applications.
 The service reads data through Redshift, RDS, and Amazon S3 and uses the Amazon ML API and AWS management console to visualize the data.
 Also, it allows you to use the S3 buckets to import and export data to other AWS services.

-You can use Amazon ML for various algorithms that perform classification, dimensionality reduction, regression, and reinforcement learning (through Amazon SageMaker RL).
-Also, it is suitable for those working with other AWS services and just starting with ML because the choice of algorithms is limited (as of now).
-The main algorithm (model) for which AWS ML was built is the Stochastic Gradient Descent (SGD).
+You can use Amazon Machine Learning for various algorithms that perform classification, dimensionality reduction, regression, and reinforcement learning (through Amazon SageMaker RL).
+Also, the ML framework is suitable for those working with other AWS services and just starting with ML due to the limited choice of algorithms.

 - It can handle complex computations required for large neural network algorithms.